If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Whether you’re chopping wood in your own backyard, clearing branches on a trail or hammering pegs to pitch a tent, a hatchet is a great multi-use tool.
 A hatchet is different from a traditional axe because of its smaller size, which makes it more portable.
 Hatchets can also be used with only one hand.
 Because of their compact design, hatchets are easier to swing in small spaces compared to axes.
-This makes hatchets ideal for camping trips and survivalist excursions when users don’t want to be weighed down by heavy gear.
+This makes hatchets ideal for camping trips when users don’t want to be weighed down by heavy gear.

 A hatchet head is typically forged out of a single piece of steel and attached to a handle that can be made from steel, plastic or wood.
 Hatchets usually have a pointed, sharp edge for cutting wood and kindling and a flat hammerhead back.
 The second side adds versatility to the hatchet, which can double as a hammer.
 The best hatchets may even be forged from a single piece of steel, resulting in an especially durable outdoor tool.